Cookies

 - Stores data with

-. - It remains after the browser restart and even OS reboot
+no expiration date. - It remains after the browser restart and even OS reboot

 Set local storage item